namannehra/books-manager/README.md

 ```

 **Warning:** Always backup the database file before updating.
 Newer versions may
-not work with old database.
+not be compatible with old database.

+If app stops working after update the try deleting the database file.

 ## Commands